-Dance MFA candidates specialize in one of two tracks during their two-year MFA: Choreography or Performance/Repertory.
+Dance MFA candidates specialize in one of three tracks during their two-year MFA: Choreography, Performance/Repertory, or Screendance.
 The MFA degree culminates in the creation of a Thesis Project, which may take the form of a performance or other public presentation.
 These projects are completed in March/April of the second year.